naman1512/reg-now/README.md

 - **Supabase**: Stores data securely and scalably, ensuring the system can handle large amounts of data efficiently.
 - **Websockets**: Enables real-time communication between the client and server, providing real-time updates on course seats.

+## Source Code

+As this project is restricted to use due to college privacy, source code is not provided.

 ## Installation

 As this project is restricted to use due to college privacy, installation instructions are not provided.